 Washing windows, especially the exterior of upper-story windows, is a perennial household challenge.
-Vlad Agapov, of Quality Cleaning and Remodeling in Greenfield, MA, offers some tips on methods and products to help your window-washing project go more smoothly.
+That's why we talked to a professional window cleaner, Vlad Agapov, of Quality Cleaning and Remodeling in Greenfield, MA.
+Here are the tips we picked up on methods and products to help your window-washing project go more smoothly.

 Tools to assemble

 Agapov suggests starting by assembling the following tools: